openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 ## Binding of the Credential without Cryptographic Binding nor Claim-based Binding {#no-binding}

-Some Issuers might choose issuing bearer Credentials without either cryptographic binding nor claim-based binding, because they are meant to be presented without proof of possession.
+Some Issuers might choose issuing bearer Credentials without either cryptographic binding nor claim-based binding, because they are meant to be presented without binding material.

 One such use case is low assurance Credentials such as coupons or tickets.